Stuck to the web: Study examines digital dangers

 For parents concerned about their childrens' use, NetSafe recommended setting parental controls on devices, putting restrictions on modems or routers, or routinely changing the Wi-Fi password and only giving access once chores or homework were completed.

-People who wanted to be part of the new study can complete it online, or email Cotoros-Goodall at d.cotoros@auckland.ac.nz.
+People aged over 18 who want to be part of the new study can complete it online, or email Cotoros-Goodall at d.cotoros@auckland.ac.nz.